twilson63/permaweb-cookbook/src/guides/wallets-and-keyfiles/creating-a-wallet.md

 Users can create Arweave and AO wallets without requiring any technical knowledge by using wallets like [Wander](https://wander.app) or [Beacon](https://beaconwallet.app).

-Arweave wallets can also be generated programatically, using libraries such as `arweave-js` or CLI tools such as `ardrive-cli`.
+Arweave wallets can also be generated programatically, using libraries such as Arweave JS or CLI tools such as `ardrive-cli`.

-## Creating a wallet with arweave-js
+## Creating a wallet with Arweave JS

 ```sh
 npm install arweave